mariuz/blocklysql/README.md

 ## Elements

-We have created many blocky to build SQL queries with our editor.
+We have created several blocks to build queries with our editor.
 So far the following blocks have been created:

 | BlocklySQL | Explanation |
 | :-: | :-: |